nitheeshp-irl/Kubernates-Jenkins/README.md

 Accessing Jenkins

+Expose the Jenkins service

-Expose the Jenkins service using a LoadBalancer or Ingress (not included in this configuration).
+Expose the service using a LoadBalancer or Ingress (not included in this configuration).

+Access Jenkins

-Once exposed, access Jenkins through the browser at the service URL.
+Access Jenkins through the browser at the service URL.

-Retrieve the initial admin password from the Jenkins pod:
+Retrieve the initial admin password

 kubectl exec -it <jenkins-pod-name> -- cat /var/jenkins_home/secrets/initialAdminPassword